chandlerjwang/aplsnippets/README.md

 - &lt;root&gt;/lambda/custom/aplsamples/
 Contains all the snippets.
 Each feature has their own subfolder with an APL document and a readme file.
-Most snippets are self-contained, you should be able to copy/paste the document contents to the APL editor.
+Most snippets are self-contained, you should be able to copy/paste the document contents to the [APL authoring tool](https://developer.amazon.com/alexa/console/ask/displays).
 When the snippet requires a data source commands, the readme will call it out.

 - &lt;root&gt;/lambda/custom/skill
 Contains the files needed for the demo to load and display the snippets.
 It has the intent handlers for the voice interactions.